LSZ2001/Audiovisual-causal-inference/README.md

 - **heterotype_to_sigmafun.m** generates symbolic functions for the sensory noise function sigma(s) from the function family names "constant" or "exp".
 - **complete_thetaUA_for_UJointFits.m** is for parametric model's NLL on UA data only.
 It completes the UA parameters by joining UA unique parameters and UA+UV shared parameters.
 - **merge_UJoint_BADsbounds.m** and **sigmafun_BADSbounds_comprehensive.m** output the parameter bounds for BADS model fitting, according to the parametric model specifications.
+- **qtrapz.m** is code for trapezoidal numerical integration, used in the code for computing posterior means.
+It is written by Luigi Acerbi.

 #### Optimizer-related
 - **bads.m** and **cmaes.m** are numerical optimizers used for model fitting.
   - Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
 In Advances in Neural Information Processing Systems 30, pages 1834-1844. https://github.com/acerbilab/bads
   - N. Hansen, S. D. Müller and P. Koumoutsakos, "Reducing the Time Complexity of the Derandomized Evolution Strategy with Covariance Matrix Adaptation (CMA-ES)," in Evolutionary Computation, vol. 11, no. 1, pp. 1-18, March 2003, doi: 10.1162/106365603321828970. https://cma-es.github.io/
-- **cmaes_modded** is a set of CMAES options in Acerbi, L. (2019).
+- **cmaes_modded** is a set of CMAES options developed in:
+  - Acerbi, L. (2019).
 An Exploration of Acquisition and Mean Functions in Variational Bayesian Monte Carlo.
 In Proc.
 Machine Learning Research 96: 1-10.
 1st Symposium on Advances in Approximate Bayesian Inference, Montréal, Canada. https://github.com/acerbilab/vbmc

-#### Numerical Integration
-- **qtrapz.m** is code for trapezoidal numerical integration for posterior mean computation.
-It is written by Luigi Acerbi.

 #### Visualization aesthetics
 - **patchline.m** and **colorbrewer.m** contribute to visualization aesthetics.